JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 * [Use the Kotlin dynamic library from C](#use-generated-headers-from-c)
 * [Compile and run the project](#compile-and-run-the-project)

-While it's possible to use the command line, either directly or by combining it with a script file (such as `.sh` or `.bat` file), this approach doesn't scale well for big projects that have hundreds of files and libraries.
+You can use the command line to generate a Kotlin library, either directly or with a script file (such as `.sh` or `.bat` file).
+However, this approach doesn't scale well for big projects that have hundreds of files and libraries.
-Therefore, it's better to use a build system for compilation, as it helps to download and cache the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
+Using a build system simplifies the process by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
 Kotlin/Native can use the [Gradle](https://gradle.org) build system through the [Kotlin Multiplatform plugin](gradle-configure-project.md#targeting-multiple-platforms).

 Let's examine the advanced C interop-related usages of Kotlin/Native and [Kotlin Multiplatform](gradle-configure-project.md#targeting-multiple-platforms) builds with Gradle.

-> If you use a Mac and want to create and run applications for macOS or other Apple targets, you also need to
+> If you use a Mac and want to create and run applications for macOS or other Apple targets, you also need to install
-> install [Xcode Command Line Tools](https://developer.apple.com/download/), launch it, and accept the license terms first.
+> the [Xcode Command Line Tools](https://developer.apple.com/download/), launch it, and accept the license terms first.
 >
 {style="note"}